 After it all concludes, you'll head to your nearby accommodation – a former 15th-century royal hospital converted to a luxury hotel, complete with imposing stone cloisters and a superb restaurant serving traditional Galician cuisine.

 Stay: Parador de Santiago de Compostela

-After a delicious breakfast at your hotel. you’ll be brought to the airport for your flight back to the UK where you’ll be met by a private chauffeur for the final journey home.
+After a delicious breakfast at your hotel. you’ll be brought to the airport for your flight back to the UK.

 "The El Transcantabrico Gran Lujo traverses the Atlantic-facing part of Spain known as España Verde, Green Spain, and its hinterland; dine on regional specialities and visit the best local monuments and countryside.
 Every suite has a private bathroom, some of the best on any European train (equalled only by sister train Al Andalus & the Grand Suites on Venice Simplon Orient Express). "

 The El Transcantabrico Gram Lujo operates between San Sebastian and Santiago de Compostela April to October 2024